 Yes, we offer instant cash loans for musical instruments that are in good condition.

-We lend against all manner of musical instruments.
+We can lend against all manner of musical instruments including:

 - Electric guitars with or without amplifiers and speakers